acn-sbuad/learning-functions/task-cosmostrigger.md

 ### Set up database in Azure

-In this section, you are given _two_ options on how to set up the database.
+In this section, you you will set up the database.

-**NOTE** If you have credits in you Azure account go for option A.

-- A - Set up a database in an Azure Subscription you control
-- B - Set up a free sandbox database in Azure

-**Alternative A: Create a database in an Azure Subscription you control**

 1. In a browser, go to the [Azure portal](https://portal.azure.com)
 2. Type in `Cosmos DB` in the search bar and select the _Azure Cosmos DB_ service